HyperionCSharp/EpicGamesAPIDocs/README.md

 **BIG UPDATE**

+I DO NOT USE DISCORD OR TELEGRAM ANYMORE CONTACT ME VIA GMAIL CHAT.

 **I am now making a fortnite login checker via the direct api i am looking for a partner who is willing to be online everyday, puts in effort, good with customer support.
 You will apply through a link i will post on here soon.
 I am looking for 1 co owner, 2 staff, and a support member.**